fluxo-js/fluxo/README.md

 ```

 ##Attributes Contracts
 Attributes contracts allow you to define default values and custom parsing/dumping logics to your store's attributes.
-To use them you need to specify the contracts on the class property `attributes` with the following properties:
+To use them, you need to specify the contracts on the class property `attributes` with the following properties:

 * `defaultValue`: the default value used on the store initialization and the [#reset method](#reset).
 * `parser`: the function that receives the value on the argument and returns the value parsed.